zenml-io/blog.zenml.io/README.md

 - `_layouts/` contain unique layouts.
 They usually build the structure of a page, and then include the content of a page via `{{ content }}`.
 [Read more](https://jekyllrb.com/docs/layouts/).
 - For blogs, `_posts` has a special function.
 [Please read the official documentation for more info](https://jekyllrb.com/docs/posts/).
 - `_data/` is a great place to store site-wide referenced information in `.yaml`-notation.

+### Pushing Blog to Production

+Any time a new blogpost is added, you must run the `python scripts/tag_generator.py` manually once all blogposts are added to the `_posts` directory, and all tags have been listed in the metadata at the top of each post.

+(We are working on a fix for this to run automatically, but for now, make sure )